Oxen-AI/oxen-release/oxen-rust/docs/annotation/RemoteStaging.md

 $ oxen remote status
 ```

-To remove a accidentally added file from the remote staging area you can use.
-If you do not pass the `--staged` flag, it will remove the actual file from the remote branch (TODO: right now the functionality only operates on staging area regardless of the  --staged flag).
+To remove an accidentally added file from the remote staging area you can use:

 ```bash
 $ oxen remote rm --staged my-images/image.jpg
 ```

+If you do not pass the `--staged` flag, it will remove the actual file from the remote branch (TODO: right now the functionality only operates on the staging area regardless of the --staged flag).

 When you are ready to commit the staged data you can call the `oxen remote commit` command.